BhavyeMathur/goopylib-v1/README.md

 * Added a promptText attribute to the Entry which displays text before the user has typed and disappears when he/she starts typing
 * Added a new style key 'entry width' which deafults to 0 to make Entries look better with less manual configuration

+* Added a getState() function to the checkbox which returns its current state

 #### 6.11.0 - 3rd July 2020

 * Removed the Image_depr class which was used as a backup until the new class using the Pillow library was created